Signatures of Domain-Wall Confinement in Raman Spectroscopy of Ising Spin Chains: Abstract

 \section{Abstract}

 Mesonic bound states of domain walls can be stabilized in quasi one-dimensional magnetic compounds.
 Here, we theoretically study the Raman light scattering response of a twisted Kitaev chain with tilted magnetic fields as a minimal model for confinement in \ch{CoNb2O6}.
 By both numerical matrix product states and few-domain wall variational states, we show that confinement-induced bound states directly manifest themselves as sharp peaks in the Raman response.
-Near quantum criticality the Raman spectrum exhibit the famous E$_{8}$ symmetry.
-Remarkably, by tuning the polarization of the incident light field, we demonstrate that the Raman response offers new insights into the intrinsic structure of the bound state wavefunction.
+Remarkably, by tuning the polarization of the incident light field, we demonstrate that the Raman response offers new insights into the intrinsic symmetry of the bound state wavefunction.